omoju/Hiphopathy/README.md

 - [Its Deeper than Rap: Toward Culturally Responsive CS](http://dl.acm.org/citation.cfm?id=2604994). *XRDS: Crossroads, The ACM Magazine for Students, 20(4), 28-30.*
 - [Snap!(build your own blocks)](http://dl.acm.org/citation.cfm?id=2539022). *In Proceedings of the 45th ACM technical symposium on Computer science education (pp. 749-749).
 ACM.*
 - [ AP CS principles and the beauty and joy of computing curriculum.](http://dl.acm.org/citation.cfm?id=2539026) *In Proceedings of the 45th ACM technical symposium on Computer science education, pp. 746-746.
 ACM, 2014.*
-- Project was implemented on **edX** MOOClet, *[BJC.3x:Data, Information and the Internet](https://www.edx.org/course/beauty-joy-computing-cs-principles-part-uc-berkeleyx-bjc-3x).* The coursed launched with over 20,000 students.

 ## How to Contribute